roytang/blog/content/posts/2006/11/2006-11-11-standard-constructed-ng-galleria.md

-I asked him afterwards why he didn&#8217;t show me any Traumatize, he said it was only in the board.
+I asked him afterwards why he didn&'t show me any Traumatize, he said it was only in the board.

 Round 2: 2-0 vs Solar Flare